proxmox/proxmox-datacenter-manager/docs/system-requirements.rst

 We recommend using high quality server hardware when running Proxmox Datacenter Manager in production.
-While no managed remote or resource depends on Proxmox Datacenter Manager to run, you might find that Proxmox Datacenter Manager will become a convenient and ciritical tool in your operations fast enough.
+While no managed remote or resource depends on Proxmox Datacenter Manager to run, you might find that Proxmox Datacenter Manager will become a convenient and critical tool in your operations fast enough.

 .. _minimum_system_requirements: